opportify/opportify-sdk-java/README.md

 ### Features
 - [**Email Insights:**](/docs/api/api-reference/email-insights)
   - Validate email syntax.
-  - Identify email types (free, disposable, corporate or unknown).
+  - Identify email types (free, disposable, private or unknown).
   - Real time verifications:
     - Reachable: Confirms if the email domain has valid MX DNS records using DNS lookup.
     - Deliverable: Simulates an SMTP handshake to check if the email address exists and is deliverable.